htc-ccis2500/spring-2017/src/morea/app-layout-data/ex-slider-puzzle.md

 ### Get the images
 You can slice up an image using the following web site: <http://imagesplitter.net/>.
 Please make sure that you have choose a safe for class/work image and have rights to use it.
 Do not use images that you do not have rights to use.

+## Part 1
+Setup the Grid to have sliding images.
+Make sure that the grid is responsive to the size of your display.

+Update the sample slider demo code so that we have sliding images instead of sliding boxes.

+## Part 2
+Finish up the game so that it is winnable.

 ## Test
 Test your application using the Android & Windows phone emulators (optionally iOS).
 Make sure that the layout looks good and that the calculator actually works.
-Take a screenshot of your successful test on each platform __showing each style__ that you defined.
+Take a screenshot of your successful test on each platform that you defined.

 ## Submit